hyunkael/MyPortfolio/intro.md

 ## Overview

 Welcome!
 This portfolio showcases my journey through the fascinating world of **Deep Learning** and **Artificial Intelligence**.
-Here, you'll find a comprehensive collection of my coursework, including laboratory activities, exercises, and projects that demonstrate my growing expertise in this rapidly evolving field.
+Here, you'll find a comprehensive collection of my coursework, including laboratory activities, blog posts, and projects that demonstrate my growing expertise in this rapidly evolving field.

 ::::{grid} 1 1 2 3
 :class-container: text-center